Grand Bend

 • In the second, a cursed earth and wicked world were sunk under a flood, but in the millennium the curse is lifted and righteousness reigns.

-• In the third, the world was led astray by the government of Nimrod, but in the millennium there’s a new government where the seven-fold characteristics of the Holy Spirit will be displayed (Isa 11:2-3).
+• In the third, the world was led astray by the government of Nimrod, but in the millennium there’s a new government where the seven-fold characteristics of the Holy Spirit will be displayed (Isaiah 11:2-3).

 • In the fourth, the newly called-out nation of Israel ends in detention as slaves in Egypt, but in the millennium God will have Israel at the head of the nations, never to be set at nought again.